RadialDevGroup/ombudsman/guides/mobile-app-deployment.md

 This costs $25 at this time.

-After going through this process you will await an email notification from Google that will notify you that your account is ready to be activated.
+After going through this process you will await an email notification from Google that will tell you  your account is ready to be activated.

 In the meantime, see [While You Wait](#while_you_wait).

 ### Add Radial Developers To your Google Developer Account.
-Use the [name]@radialdevgroup.com account to add Radial Developers to your Play Account.
+After your Google Play Developer account is activated, add Radial Developers to your Play Account.
+In this case their ids will be [name]@radialdevgroup.com.

-# Other Activities
+# <a name="while_you_wait></a>Tasks For While You Wait

 ## <a name="beta_testers"></a>Develop your list of Beta Testers